swentel/indieweb/README.md

 ## To install

-- composer require indieweb/mention-client in the root of your Drupal installation.
+- composer require indieweb/mention-client
+- composer require p3k/xray
-- go to admin/modules and toggle 'Indieweb' to enable the module.
+- go to admin/modules and toggle 'IndieWeb' to enable the module.

 ## Webmentions / Webmention.io